foundation/foundation-sites/docs/pages/flex-grid.md

 ### Vertical Alignment

-By default, all columns in a flex grid align to the top of their parent.
+By default, all columns in a flex grid stretch to be equal height.
 This behavior can be changed with another set of alignment classes.
 That's right, *middle alignment in CSS*!

 Your options for vertical alignment are `top`, `middle`, `bottom`, and `stretch`.
 Note that we use the word *middle* for vertical alignment, and *center* for horizontal alignment.